angular-schule/website-articles/blog/2019-12-everything-github/README.md

     Make sure to replace **<YOUR_GITHUB_USERNAME>** and **<YOUR_GITHUB_USER_EMAIL_ADDRESS>** with meaningful values in the above example.
     At this place you do not have to specify any real name and mail, but the provided values later will be part of the git history.

-1. If you want Github Actions to perform unit tests and end-to-end tests, you will need to make some small additional configurations in your Angular app.
+4. If you want Github Actions to perform unit tests and end-to-end tests, you will need to make some small additional configurations in your Angular app.
     The necessary changes are described in the [Angular CLI wiki](https://github.com/angular/angular-cli/wiki/stories-continuous-integration#continuous-integration).
-    To be specific:
+    To be precise:

     1. You need to [update the test configurations for Karma and Protractor](https://github.com/angular/angular-cli/wiki/stories-continuous-integration#update-test-configuration)
     2. You have to setup a specific [chrome driver version](https://github.com/angular/angular-cli/wiki/stories-continuous-integration#chromedriver).
        Otherwise, the e2e tests will fail with an error message like this:
       `...
 E/launcher - session not created: This version of ChromeDriver only supports Chrome version 79`

-    After those changes have been done, you can un-comment the `npm test ...` and `npm run e2e ...` commands in above example.
+    After those changes have been done, you can un-comment sections for the tests in above example.

-2. We can also control when our workflows are triggered:
+5. We can also control when our workflows are triggered:
     It can be helpful to not have our workflow run on every push to every branch in the repo.
      - For example, this workflow only runs on push events to `master` and `release` branches: